vickypoojari/DSA-Beginners-Problems/README.md

 6. Find the 'Kth' largest and smallest element in an array.
 7. Sort an array of 0s, 1s, and 2s.
 8. Check if an array is a subset of another.
-9. Maximum sum subarray of size k.
+9. Maximum sum sub array of size k.
-10. Longest subarray with a given sum.
+10. Longest sub array with a given sum.
-11. Subarray with 0 sum.
+11. Sub array with 0 sum.
 12. Merge two sorted arrays.
 13. Trapping rainwater.
 14. Longest consecutive subsequence.